 - Mid-Life Confidential: The Rock Bottom Remainders Tour America With Three Cords and an Attitude (1994)

-– With Stephen King, Tabitha King, Dave Barry, Barbara Kingsolver, Ridley Pearson, Greil Marcus, David Marsh, Roy Blount Jr., Al Kooper and others; photos by Tabitha King.
+– With the Rock Bottom Remainders: Stephen King, Tabitha King, Dave Barry, Barbara Kingsolver, Ridley Pearson, Greil Marcus, David Marsh, Roy Blount Jr., Al Kooper and others; photos by Tabitha King.

 - The Opposite of Fate: A Book of Musings (2003)